 This may all seem overwhelming.
 An understanding of the benefits of reporting encourages many Individuals to choose to press criminal charges, resulting in the convictions of more defendants.
-Contact the Campus Police Department at 903-675-6235 for more information.
+Contact TVPD at 903-675-6235 for more information.

 Option Not to Report